diku-dk/futhark-website/blog/2026-03-24-scan-scatter-fusion.md

-Now we over-allocate the scratch array for the result by copying the input, meaning we don't need to look at `offsets1` before the very end, in order to figure out how many elements of the result we actually want.
-One problem is that we have to make all of `offsets1` available just so that `last` can read the final element, which we will return to.
-But let us ignore that problem for now by considering a slightly simpler function where we return the full `res` array, rather than just the prefix with the filtered elements:
+Now we over-allocate the scratch array for the result by copying the input, meaning we don't need to look at `offsets1` before the very end, in order to figure out how many elements of the result (`filter_size`) we actually want.
+One problem is that we have to make all of `offsets1` available just so that `last` can read the final element.
+We will return to this issue, but let us ignore it for now.
+To focus on one subproblem at a time, we define `semifilter`, which elides the computation of `filter_size` and merely returns the full `res` array:

 ```Futhark
 def semifilter [n] 'a (p: a -> bool) (as: [n]a) : []a =